exporl/kuleuven-templates/README.md

 - ondemand should do markdown -> tex and tex -> pdf separately, at the moment pdflatex is run two times
-- get rid of gpp, implement everything as pandoc filters
 - letter template